hytechclub/cs-201/EnvironmentSetup.md

 1. Download and Install the [.NET Core SDK (3.x)](https://dotnet.microsoft.com/download)
     - Make sure to grab the **Core SDK**, NOT the Framework or Runtime
 1. Download and Install [MonoGame](https://www.monogame.net/downloads/)
-    - In Visual Studio Code's Terminal, You can run the following commands to do this:
+    - In Visual Studio Code's Terminal, you can run the following commands to do this:
         ```
         dotnet new --install MonoGame.Templates.CSharp
         ```